Skip to main content

 3. Specify any filters and also how you want to sort it.

-5. Hit Apply and this will import the raw data from BigQuery into your sheet.
+5. Hit Apply to import the raw data from BigQuery into your sheet.

 Schedule automatic refreshes of your BigQuery dataset